 The Dutch Tulip Mania of the 17th century stands as one of the most remarkable and infamous episodes in the history of financial bubbles.
 During this period, the prices of tulip bulbs in the Netherlands soared to astonishing levels, creating a speculative frenzy that eventually led to a spectacular collapse.
 Tulips, originally imported from the Ottoman Empire, gained popularity in the Netherlands for their vibrant colors and unique patterns.
 Over time, tulips became status symbols, and the market for these exotic flowers grew.
 However, it was in the early 1630s that the Dutch Tulip Mania took root.

-The primary driver behind the Tulip Mania was the pervasive herding behavior among investors.
+The primary driver behind the Tulip Mania was the pervasive herding behaviour among investors.
 As the tulip market gained momentum, more and more people were drawn to the prospect of quick and substantial profits.
 The fear of missing out (FOMO) became a powerful force, with individuals from all walks of life, from wealthy merchants to ordinary citizens, participating in the speculative fervor.

 Source: Cornell University